 Acknowledgement of the course: Prerequisite of the course is the completion of the first 2 years (Theoretical module).
 Regular attendance (maximum 3 absences) is required.
 Signature in the Index and 2 credit points will be awarded after successful exam.
 Source: material of the lectures, supplementary literature will be provided by the lecturers.

-Time and location: 1st semester of the 2011/2012 academic year, Mondays at 17:00-18:45, in EOK Beznák lecture hall (1094 Budapest, Tuzoltó u.
-37-47.).
 Applications: via Neptun system.
 Contact person: Dr. László Dézsi (e-mail: dezsi.laszlo@richter.hu; phone: 06-1-431-4823; phone/fax: 06-72-536-019).
 The application of min.
 5 students is required.